comp1100/comp1100.github.io/_sources/intro.md

 (sec:overview:grading)=
 ### Grading

-COMP1100 uses **competency-based assessment**, and is a straightforward **pass/fail course**.
+COMP1100/7110 use **competency-based assessment**, and are **pass/fail courses**.
 That means that you will not get a numerical grade from 1-7, as is common in course at UQ.

 The grade is excluded from calculation of your GPA, **unless** you receive a failing grade, in which case it is counted as a 2 for your GPA.

-**Why pass/fail?** COMP1100 brings students together using an innovation process as a vehicle for getting teams to collaborate, learn about teamwork, innovation, and related topics.
+**Why pass/fail?** COMP1100/7110 brings students together using an innovation process as a vehicle for getting teams to collaborate, learn about teamwork, innovation, and related topics.
 As Jesse Stommel[^stommel2023] and others show, if students are immediately hung up on their grade and its effect on their GPA, then they focus on grading rubrics/criteria and on taking care of themselves instead of their team.
 This is fair enough -- we give incentives and students respond to those.
 However, this leads to dysfunctional teams and poor learning.

 A pass/fail grading scheme mitigates the class trying to fit their process and project to specific grading criteria, and instead engages students with learning the competency that is required from the course.
 Further, for many students in their first year of university, it can be difficult to tackle more open-ended problems and the ambiguity inherent in innovation projects, particularly under the pressure of a grade.
 A pass/fail grading scheme that rewards people for trying, failing, contributing, and learning, allows them to take risks such as setting goals they find challenging.